GoofySMP/GoofySMP-Datapack/README.md

 Jan 19th
 ---
 - Added a new painting varient.
 I ain't spoiling what it is, just know that it's a 4x4 painting.
+- Tweaked tooltip of Deathless Decay whenevera wither is in range to more clearly convey that a Nether Star is not required

 Jan 18th
 ---